KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Deprecated.
 DarkSky API no longer works since 2023-03-31.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-WeatherOrNot.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WebHookAlerts by PjTewkesbury](https://github.com/PjTewkesbury/MMM-WebHookAlerts)

 1. `package.json` issue: No repository field.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Webuntis by thyed](https://github.com/thyed/MMM-Webuntis)

 1. `package.json` issue: No repository field.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-WebView by Iketaki](https://github.com/Iketaki/MMM-WebView)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-WebView.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-weconnectid by NikolasRupp](https://github.com/NikolasRupp/MMM-weconnectid)